-India opener looks to make amends for his previous lukewarm Caribbean tours
+India opener Murali Vijay, only one of four players in the current team to have toured the West Indies before, looks to make amends for his previous lukewarm Caribbean tours

 Bangalore: The rains relented long enough for Team India players to get in a good, long session at the National Cricket Academy nets here yesterday.
 New coach Anil Kumble, who had vowed to get his hands dirty, did just that, putting himself right in the middle of things, even turning his arm over just like in his good, old days.

 Murali Vijay in Bangalore yesterday

 Having planned for a practice game on the weekend, it was imperative for the players to get some batting and bowling in at the nets yesterday after they been confined indoors on Wednesday thanks to the monsoon rain, and they managed just that.
 Different pitches were used, including concrete ones, to allow the players prepare for any sort of surface that the young team might encounter on their tour of the West Indies.

 Opener Murali Vijay, only one of four players in the current team to have toured the West Indies before, was naturally upbeat.
 "It's a great place to play cricket (the West Indies).
 It's a lot of fun.
 You can't ask for more as a sportsperson.
 We are looking forward to this series," said Vijay, who didn't have a great tour last time around.
 "Overall, the team did well, but personally it was not that great.
 Hopefully, I can pull it off this time," he added.

 Back in the groove: Team India head coach Anil Kumble at the National Cricket Academy in Bangalore yesterday.
 Pic/AFP